Trimble scores 17 to lead No. 22 Maryland past Rutgers 67-55

 Trimble and L.G.
 Gill each made a 3-pointer in the final 55 seconds of the first half to give the Terrapins a 34-29 lead.

-Rutgers trailed 18-11 before Johnson drilled a 3-pointer to spark a 9-1 run that forced Maryland coach Mark Turgeon to call a timeout.
+Rutgers trailed 18-11 before Johnson drilled a 3-pointer to spark a 9-1 run that forced Turgeon to call a timeout.
 Minutes later, Sanders connected from beyond the arc to give the Scarlet Knights their largest lead, 25-22.

 BIG PICTURE